Last Modified: 08 Oct 2014

 Mealtimes in Spain are later than in many other countries; dinner is usually taken between 21:00 and 21.30.

-Train, Taxi, Ferry, Bus, Minibus, Metro
+Train, Taxi, Ferry, Bus, Private vehicle, Public bus, Metro

 All Intrepid group trips are accompanied by one of our group leaders.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.